History of OYT South

 Founded in 1960 as the Ocean Youth Club (OYC)

-Ocean Youth Trust South is one of four regional charities which grew out of the Ocean Youth Club.
+Ocean Youth Trust South is one of a number of regional charities which grew out of the Ocean Youth Club.
 The OYC was founded in 1960 and has since given thousands of young people from all walks of life the chance to experience adventure under sail.

-The Club was born out of the commitment and enthusiasm of Chris Courtauld and Chris Ellis, who loaned the original vessels, Theodora and Duet.
+The Ocean Youth Club was born out of the commitment and enthusiasm of Chris Courtauld and Chris Ellis, who loaned the original vessels, Theodora and Duet.

 By 1966 there were OYC crews competing in Tall Ships Races; and by 1970 the OYC was building its own boats in Penryn.

 By the time of the OYC’s 25th anniversary in 1985, there was a fleet of eleven vessels to take part in the Club’s Silver Jubilee Round Britain Rally during which 35 ports were visited and 2,800 miles sailed.

 John Laing was launched in 1990 and named by Lady Laing.
 In December 1995 she began a 13-leg circumnavigation of the world with her sister ship James Cook, from which they returned in March 1997.

 At the end of 1999 the OYC’s head office in Gosport closed, and the Club returned to the original vision of a number of separate regional charities.
 Ocean Youth Trust South was founded, taking over John Laing, and sailing in the 2000 Transatlantic Tall Ships Race.